rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231227_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 1258s
+Video Keywords: []
+Video Views: 7528
+Video Rating: None
+---

-# Inside Russia’s Crackdown on Dissent: An Update
+# Inside Russiaâ€™s Crackdown on Dissent: An Update
 **New York Times Podcasts:** [December 27, 2023](https://www.youtube.com/watch?v=5vFJEqQ0W2A)
 *  Hey, it's Sabrina.
 *  This week, The Daily is revisiting some of our favorite episodes of the year and hearing